 I don't know how we could have won World War II with the attitude that we have.

-And it's very impressive the progress we're making, despite all the negativity.
+And it's very impressive, the progress we're making, despite all the negativity.

 Another question.

-What how are we ever going to repay you?
+How are we ever going to repay you?

-Uh yeah, so it must be daily media coverage that discourages you.
+So it must be daily media coverage that discourages you.

-Yeah, and it is I also live, I live outside, just outside the Beltway and Washington, you know, in the Washington area.
+I also live outside, just outside the Beltway in Washington, you know, in the Washington area.

 Oh, yeah.